Tyrn/wei/the-insider-en.typ

 buy some stuff in the capital.
 He was going to report the  servant as having deserted afterwards but  an incredible  idea came  to  him, when he saw  the money.
-He  leafed through the bank notes again and, suddenly, he pulled one of them out - it was a twenty isheviks note with a "200" ink bank mark.
+He  leafed through the bank notes again and, suddenly, he pulled one of them out---it was a twenty isheviks note with a "200" ink bank mark.

      "Hold them,"  he  cried to  the servants.
 "I gave  this twenty isheviks note  to my  servant Anai when  I  sent him out  yesterday.
 Anai should have